 - Integrate catalog alignment with your CI/CD pipeline and/or Artifactory so that only approved open source gets used in production.

 There are two different user roles that can be assigned to users in the Tidelift web app: administator and member.

 An administrator has the ability to create and manage a catalog.
 They are responsible for approving new package requests, reviewing tasks, and managing the catalog.
-Administrators can save themselves a lot of time by using Tidelift-managed catalogs as data sources.
+Administrators can save themselves a lot of time by using Tidelift as Tidelift already provides security vulnerability recommendations and licensing data.
 This delegates the management of thousands of the most common packages to Tidelift.
 They can further simplify their work by setting up license standards for their organization.

 A member is an individual who will be using the approved package releases within your organization’s catalog.
-They will be able to request new package releases, and will be guided to using the approved, known-good releases within your catalog.
+They will be able to request new package releases, and will be guided to using the approved releases within your catalog.
 If you are a developer, see a developer's guide to catalogs.